 When a loved one dies, it can be hard on the family emotionally and financially.
 If someone dies because of negligence or wrongful actions, a wrongful death claim allows the family members who lost a loved one to get compensation for their losses.
-The goal of wrongful death settlements is to address different kinds of damage.
-By knowing what kinds of losses and damages are covered, families can make sure they get enough compensation to cover their emotional distress and financial problems.
+The goal of settlements is to address different kinds of damage.
+By knowing what types of losses and damages are covered, families can ensure they get enough compensation to cover their emotional distress and financial problems.

-For wrongful death cases in Chicago, the rules are similar to those in other states.
+The rules for wrongful death cases in Chicago are similar to those in other states.
 A Chicago wrongful death lawyer can help families navigate the legal system and get compensation for the different kinds of losses that their loved one’s sudden death caused.

-Below are the main types of damages that can be recovered in a wrongful death settlement:
+Below are the main types of damages that can be recovered in the settlement:

 3 Types of Damages in a Wrongful Death Settlement